Development Team

 • 2 Bedroom + Den

 Lanai residences offer generously sized private outdoor spaces relative to comparable developments in the Wynwood/Midtown area.
-Lower and upper penthouse residences on Levels 11–12 feature elevated finish palettes and select curated furnishings, as disclosed in the offering materials.
+Lower and upper penthouse residences on Levels 11 and 12 feature elevated finish palettes and select curated furnishings, as disclosed in the offering materials.

 Key layout notes: